wennycooper/robocall/README.md

 # robocall
 Robocall is a web service to make a phone call to deliver a pre-recorded messages from AMR robot.
-Callee must anwser the call and press 5 to confirm, or the caller will redial for 3 times.
+Callee must anwser the call and press a "0" to confirm, or the caller will redial for several times.

 # Dependancy
 * Asterisk installation